soumyadip1997/qepsilon/README.md

       python transformer_feat.py

-# Or alternatively download the preprocessed data-
+# Or alternatively download the preprocessed data

 To save time all the above features can be downloaded from the links below-